HungryTurtleCode/htc_website/_posts/2016-01-28-java-plugin-end.md

 But now the final nail is in the coffin and developers are being forced to move away from the plugin system.
 Especially if they want to remain secure.

 Of course, developers will still want access to Java SE technology in the browser.
-Oracle are pointing you in the direction of <a href="http://docs.oracle.com/javase/8/docs/technotes/guides/javaws/" target="_blank" data-cke-saved-href="http://docs.oracle.com/javase/8/docs/technotes/guides/javaws/">Java Web Start</a> which allows that, without plugins.
+Oracle are pointing you in the direction of [Java Web Start](http://docs.oracle.com/javase/8/docs/technotes/guides/javaws/){: target="_blank"}<!--_--> which allows that, without plugins.

 ### One Man&#8217;s Dream Is Another Man&#8217;s Nightmare